washingtonstateuniversity/WSU-spine/README.md

 Essential Parts
 --------------------------------

-The Spine requires several calls in <HEAD>
+The spine is a "skeleton" framework in order to keep global requirement to a minimum and to avoid code conflicts.
+The Spine requires just a few calls in <HEAD>.

 ### Styles